joshikhajan/CNN_Image_Classification/README.md

 The .ipynb contains the complete code with comments explaining every part of the code.
 The .pptx file contains further details about this implementation.

-The code is written in Python3 and includes machine learning and deep learning packages like scikit-learn and TensorFlow.
+The code is written in Python3 using machine learning and deep learning packages like scikit-learn and TensorFlow.